sampsyo/home/_drafts/buildingblocks.md

 ## The Claim (Weak and Strong Forms)

-I'll state my thesis in a weak form and a strong form; you can pick which level you agree with.
+I'll state my thesis in a weak form and a strong form; you can pick which level you want to consider.
 The weak form is:

 > Verilog causes lots of bugs.